Paragraph style rule

 Change text alignment, add bullets, adjust indent levels and decide how text wraps.

-Paragraph Style affects the way individual paragraphs appear, rather than things like font, font size, underline, and so on.
+Paragraph Style affects the way individual paragraphs appear.

 What is a paragraph?